mmchinmay555/TicTacToe/README.md

 ## Features

-- **Cross-Platform Networking**: Built using C++ for seamless communication between client and server.
 - **Modular Components**: Each subproject is designed to be reusable across different projects.
 - **Game Lobby**: Matchmaking functionality with turn-based gameplay.
 - **Easy Setup**: Simple to integrate into your own multiplayer games.